Pittsburgh Riverhounds SC: Supporters

+AMO is the official mascot of the Pittsburgh Riverhounds.
+He was named after Pittsburgh's three rivers: the Allegheny, Monongahela, and Ohio, symbolizing the city's spirit and connection to its waterways.
+He wears the number 99 on his jersey to honor the year the Pittsburgh Riverhounds were founded.

 In November 2007, supporters formed the first Pittsburgh Riverhounds fan group, known as the Steel Army.
 The Steel Army held their first meeting at Piper's Pub in Pittsburgh's South Side.
 The group started as 5–10 local people interested in supporting the reorganized Riverhounds Soccer Club and in supporting the efforts of growing the sport of soccer in Western Pennsylvania as well.

 Members are from Pittsburgh and nearby states like Ohio and distant states such as Oregon and Florida.
 Membership in the Steel Army is also international.
 Members have joined from Portsmouth, Sunderland, Surrey and Derbyshire in the U.K., Bray in the Republic of Ireland, and Rio de Janeiro in Brazil.

-The Steel Army supports the Riverhounds from the South Gate end of Highmark Stadium.
+The Steel Army supports the Riverhounds from the South Gate end of the F.N.B.
+Stadium.
 The terrace there holds 1,000 supporters.
 On August 1, 2015, the supporters' section was renamed the Paul Child Stand in honor of Pittsburgh soccer legend Paul Child.
 The Steel Army had fierce rivalries with United Soccer League clubs Rochester Rhinos (Oak Street Brigade) before the club moved to USL League One.